 The third floor is another quiet floor, and is where the majority of our study rooms can be found.
 The study rooms are not sound-proof, so it is important to keep conversations at a low level.
 It also is the location of one of our computer labs.

-Materials on the third floor start with the call numbers A-H. Subjects include religion, history, geography, social sciences, and more.
+Materials on the third floor start with the call numbers A-G. Subjects include philosophy, religion, history, geography, and more.
 There are chairs, study carrels, and tables to study at quietly.

 The fourth floor is where the Brew is located, and the Office of Student Inclusion and Diversity, and the Office of International Student and Scholar Services.
-The Learning Commons (which includes the Reading/Writing Center, Student Success Services, and the Office of Disability Services) is also found on this floor, as well as the Office of Student Life and Leadership.
+The Learning Commons (which includes the Reading/Writing Center and Student Success Services) is also found on this floor, as well as the Office of Student Life and Leadership.

-The fourth floor computer lab is located on this floor, which is another location where some of our library instruction classes take place.
+The fourth floor computer classroom is located on this floor, which is another location where some of our library instruction classes take place.